danmorse314/hockeyR/cran-comments.md

 This is a minor release.

-* adds four new functions
+* fixes errors present in the hockey-ref-scrapers vignette
-* fixes output of get_draft_class function
+* removes one dependecy (polite)

 ## RCMD Check Results